kosmosghost/hugo-github-pages/content/posts/a-picture-book-of-some-of-the-apps-on-mobile-linux.md

 ---
-title: "A Picture Book of all the Apps on Mobile Linux"
+title: "A Picture Book of some of the Apps on Mobile Linux"
 date: 2023-10-10T00:53:49-07:00
 draft: false
 ---